apavlinovic/pokemon-go-imagery/README.md

-# pokemon-go-imagery

-- a Github repo documenting all static assets in  Pokemon GO APKs
-- current version: 0.72.9
+# Pokemon GO Icons, images, text and sound files

+Current version: **0.89.1**

 https://pokemongohub.net/

+A Github repo documenting all static assets one can usually find in a Pokemon GO APK.
+Data mined and published by yours truly.

+- Does not contain any information that requires access to Niantic's servers (such as Pokemon GO sprites or models)